- Library OneSearch - find books that the library owns either in print or electronically.

 The U.S. National Institutes of Health (NIH) free digital archive of biomedical and life sciences journal articles.

-TRIP A free clinical search tool to rapidly identify the highest quality clinical evidence for clinical practice.
-Pulls results from several evidence-based sources of systematic reviews, practice guidelines, and critically-appraised topics and articles, MEDLINE's Clinical Queries, medical image databases, e-textbooks, and patient information leaflets.
+A free clinical search tool designed to allow health professionals to rapidly identify the highest quality clinical evidence for clinical practice.
+Simultaneously searches several evidence-based sources of systematic reviews, practice guidelines, and critically-appraised topics and articles.
+Also searches MEDLINE's Clinical Queries, medical image databases, e-textbooks, and patient information leaflets.

 - Evidence-Based Practice Quick Reference Guide(Alaska Medical Library)